Investment Visas For Hong Kong

 Taxation in Hong Kong is based on the territorial source principle.
 Hong Kong companies only pay tax on profits sourced in Hong Kong and the rate of taxation currently is 17.5% on assessable profits.
 A company pays no tax in Hong Kong on income derived from outside Hong Kong.
-To enhance certainty in the operation of the territorial source concept, there is also the possibility to obtain an advance ruling on the source of profits.
+To enhance certainty in the operation of the territorial source concept, there is also the possibility of obtaining an advance ruling on the source of profits.

 Salaries tax is also only charged in Hong Kong sourced salaries.
-Expatriate employees who visit the territory for less than 61 days in a tax year are not liable to salaries tax.
+Expatriate employees who visit the territory for less than 61 days in a tax year are not liable to salary tax.
 Employees who have paid tax of substantially the same nature as Hong Kong salaries tax in any territory outside Hong Kong are also exempt in respect of their foreign service income.

 However, withholding tax on royalties does apply, currently at 30% of the usual tax rate, i.e. at an effective tax rate of 5.25%, and is only imposed on royalties paid to non-resident recipients not related to the payers.
-If they are related parties then a tax rate of 17.5% is applicable.
+If they are related parties, then a tax rate of 17.5% is applicable.